-Cameron has learned that his great-grandfather Louis was the Art Director for Metropolitan Theaters in the 1940's, which was LA's dominant film exhibitor at that time.
-After Louis was arrested picketing with union craftspeople for fair working conditions, he left Metro to start his own business: Louis Kude's Theatre Poster Service (est. 1947)
+Louis Kude was the Art Director for Metropolitan Theaters in the 1940's, which was LA's dominant film exhibitor at that time.
+After Louis got arrested picketing with craftspeople for local union independence, he left Metro to start his own business: Louis Kude's Theatre Poster Service (est. 1947)

-Cafablanca identifies and credits some of the unknown craftspeople receiving Oscars in technical categories who appear in the long-lost photo collection of Louis Kude.
+Cafablanca identifies and credits unknown craftspeople receiving Oscars in technical categories who appear in the long-lost photo collection of Louis Kude.

 So many old Hollywood movie posters have become more popular than the films they were created to advertise, and the craftspeople who created them deserve recognition.
 Growing up, there was this framed puzzle hanging up on my family's wall – the movie poster for Gone with The Wind.
 It was a wedding gift to my parents, whose dramatic and tumultuous marriage resulted in us moving all the time.
-Both the framed movie poster and the constant moving carried over into my adulthood.
-After I discovered that my great-grandfather made movie posters, the Gone with The Wind puzzle fell to the floor and broke into a jumble of pieces.
+Both the framed movie poster -and the constant moving- carried over into my adulthood.
+The day I learned that my great-grandfather actually made movie posters, the Gone with The Wind puzzle fell to the floor and broke into a jumble of pieces.

-It astonishes me that this puzzle I spent so much time looking at and lugging around has never been glazed or glued together.
+It astonished me that this puzzle I spent so much time looking at and lugging around had never been glazed or glued together.
 That it stayed completely intact for so many decades, without losing even one piece, is nothing short of a miracle!
-I am making this movie to expose the grit, but also the wonder and magic behind these iconic images that will forever invoke the grandest heights of Hollywood splendor
+I am making this movie to expose the grit, but also the wonder and magic behind these iconic images that will forever invoke the grandest heights of cinematic splendor.

 Cafablanca needs your support to get this documentary rolling!